-- 5. Verify that all SharePlex processes are stopped by using either the ps -ef | grep sp command on Unix and Linux systems or Taskmgr from the SpUtil program on Windows systems. - 6.
-Kill all orphan SharePlex processes by using either the kill -9 command on Unix and Linux systems or the KillSharePlex.bat program on Windows systems. - 7.
-[Unix and Linux ONLY] If you have not done so already, view the oratab file to determine the values for ORACLE_HOME and ORACLE_SID for the instance.
+- 5. Verify that all SharePlex processes are stopped by using either the ps -ef | grep sp command on Unix and Linux systems. - 6.
+Kill all orphan SharePlex processes by using either the kill -9 command on Unix and Linux systems. - [Unix and Linux ONLY] If you have not done so already, view the oratab file to determine the values for ORACLE HOME and ORACLE SID for the instance. - \$cd /etc - \$ more oratab

-'''

-$cd /etc

-$ more oratab

-'''